IowU/vscode_cpp_linux_cfg/README.md

  "cppStandard": "c++17"
  ```

- sets the language standard.
+ sets the language standard used for IntelliSense.
 Lastly, `intelliSenseMode` should be set to match the architecture you are developing on (I'm using fedora 64 bit).
 You can also change this configs by using a GUI menu: open the command palette, then type
 `C/C++:Edit Configurations (UI)`.